 Great horned owls are easily recognizable by the tufts of feathers on their heads, which sometimes earns them the nickname “cat owls.”
 Their wingspan reaches 4.5 feet, and their body is about 2 feet long.
-They normally weigh in at 5 pounds.
+They usually weigh in at 5 pounds.

 10. Snowy Owl

-Snowy owls are beautiful birds with a large wingspan of nearly 5 feet and a body length of 2.5 feet.
+Snowy owls are beautiful birds with a giant wingspan of nearly 5 feet and a body length of 2.5 feet.
 They are on average 6 pounds, but some adults have weighed in at just 3 pounds.

 Snowy owls prefer to eat lemmings and can eat as many as three to five every day.
 This adds up to more than 1,600 lemmings a year.
 They supplement their diet with rabbits, rodents, birds, and fish.